-The Osbourne Hotel, an historic hotel founded in 1864 in Fortitude Valley, has re-opened after a multi-million dollar refurbishment with a stunning new bar, bistro and beer garden.
+The Osbourne Hotel, an historic hotel founded in 1864 in Fortitude Valley, is now a multi-million dollar refurbishment with a stunning new bar, bistro and beer garden.

-Located on the corner of Ann and Constance Streets, next to the TRYP Hotel, the site has been the Rat & Parrot, Fringe Bar and Kerbside in the past.
+Located on the corner of Ann and Constance Streets, the site has been the Rat & Parrot, Fringe Bar and Kerbside in the past.
 The new name is a nod to the original hotel designed for hotelier Charles Osbourne.

 While the hotel itself is rich in history (the infamous Painters and Dockers Union used to hang here in the 70s), the renovation is thoroughly modern - think high ceilings, exposed brick, lots of timber and lush greenery.
 A light-filled beer garden sits at the rear with funky street art and glass roof.